sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 ## Styleguides

 Keeping keywords and key terms consistent is important.
-There are two key reasons.
+There are two key reasons:

 Firstly, inconsistencies can lead to confusion.
 For example, ZBrush has something called a "Tool" emphasis on the capital T. Seeing this immediately shows the reader that the ZBush Tool is being talked about and not the English word "tool".

-The second reason is searchability of terms when using the Quartz built in search bar or you browsers `Ctrl` + `F` page search.
+The second reason is searchability of terms when using the Quartz built-in search bar or your browser's `Ctrl` + `F` page search.

 ### General